The statutory Aboriginal Heritage Council was established under the Aboriginal Heritage Act 1975

 All members of the Council are from the Tasmanian Aboriginal community and have knowledge and experience in Aboriginal heritage management.

 The Aboriginal Heritage Council provides advice and recommendations to the Minister for Aboriginal Affairs, the Director of National Parks and Wildlife, and stakeholders on the protection and management of Aboriginal heritage in Tasmania.

-The Council also provides advice to the Department of Primary Industries, Parks, Water and Environment on the relevant Key Desired Outcomes (KDOs) included in the Tasmanian Wilderness World Heritage Area (TWWHA) Management Plan 2016.
+The Council also provides advice to the Department of Natural Resources and Environment Tasmania on the relevant Key Desired Outcomes (KDOs) included in the Tasmanian Wilderness World Heritage Area (TWWHA) Management Plan 2016.
 The Council acknowledges that there is significant potential for projects to benefit the Aboriginal community and visitors in managing, interpreting and engaging with our cultural values in the TWWHA.

 The Aboriginal Heritage Council also continues to provide advice to guide and support the review of the Aboriginal Heritage Act 1975